-Does Weblate support other VCS than Git and Mercurial?
+6.4.1 Does Weblate support other VCS than Git and Mercurial?

-Weblate currently does not have native support for anything else than Git (with extended support for GitHub and Subversion) and ref:vcs-mercurial, but it is possible to write backends for other VCSes.
+Weblate currently does not have native support for anything other than Git (with extended support for GitHub and Subversion) and ref:vcs-mercurial, but it is possible to write backends for other VCSes.